adobe/spectrum-css/README.md

 ## Testing

 Visual regression testing is implemented by [BackstopJS](https://github.com/garris/BackstopJS).
-In order to avoid browser rendering inconsistent issue on different environments, the test needs to run inside of docker container.
+To avoid browser rendering inconsistent issues on different environments, the test needs to run inside of the docker container.

 ### Setup docker